yrahman/codeigniter-custom-parser/README.md

-# codeigniter-custom-parser
+# Description
-Custom Parser for Codeigniter v2
+Custom Template Parser for Codeigniter v2.x

 This is old code I used when develop some apps using CodeIgniter.
 I should upload this earlier.
-But however maybe this works with CI v3 too.
+But however maybe someone still use v2.x

-Never try v3
+For anyone don't know what template parser, [here](https://codeigniter.com/userguide2/libraries/parser.html)

 This is only extended CodeIgniter parser class, add some features below.
 - Add numbering for foreach list
 - Support multidimensional array
 - Leave empty for not found parsing

+# installation
+- Copy `application/libraries/MY_Parser.php` to your CodeIgniter structure

 # usage
 ## numbering